Tools for Critical Analysis

 - Have a class discussion or written analysis of a quote.
 Check out the quotes throughout this website for ideas or check out this wikiand please feel free to add your own ideas.

 - Have a class discussion or written analysis of a poem.
-Check out “A Wasp Woman Visits a Black Junkie in Prison”as a starting point.
-It is especially good for critiquing the privilege of serving and for working with diverse populations.
+Here is a discussion guide from the Center for Civic Reflectionfor Etheridge Knight's "A Wasp Woman Visits a Black Junkie in Prison."

 - Critique service and explore the distinctions and overlap between charity and social justice work.
 Here's a one-page essay to get you startedor contact us for more ideas.